act-rules/act-rules.github.io/_rules/html-page-lang-xml-lang-match-5b7ae0.md

 - This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [BCP 47][] syntax.

 - This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).

+- The rule assumes that having matching [primary language subtags][] of the `lang` and `xml:lang` attribute, but non-matching [language tags](https://tools.ietf.org/html/bcp47#section-2) overall, will not cause accessibility issues unless there's a sufficiently large difference between the two [language tags](https://tools.ietf.org/html/bcp47#section-2).
+One notable case is the [language tags](https://tools.ietf.org/html/bcp47#section-2) for Cantonese (`zh-yue`) and Mandarin (`zh-cmn`) where the [primary language subtags][] match, but the [extended language subtags][] don't.
+Such a case would not fail this rule, but could lead to accessibility issues.

 ## Accessibility Support